 Fortunately, people who sustain injuries in accidents that are the result of someone else’s negligence or recklessness can typically recover for their losses by filing an insurance claim or personal injury lawsuit.
 This is true whether your accident was a car accident, motorcycle accident, slip and fall accident, workplace accident, or any other type of incident that was someone else’s fault.

 That said, victims need to take certain steps to protect their legal rights and ensure that they can resolve their cases as favorably as possible after an accident caused by someone else.
 Below, we discuss ten things that you should do after an accident.
-For more information or to find out whether you have a claim, you should contact an experienced attorney near you as soon as you can.
+For more information or to find out whether you have a claim, you should contact a Corpus Christi personal injury attorney near you as soon as you can.

 Report the Accident